NeoDrags/NeoDrags/README.md

 # Hi there :wave: and thanks for stopping by!
-17 year old weeb who loves coding, watching anime, reading manga and playing brawlhalla and hates bio :wink:.
+17 year old weeb who loves coding, watching anime, reading manga and playing minecraft and hates bio :wink:.
-I'm not active right now to prepare for my entrance exams, you can see me more active next year.
+I'm active again so see more projects coming up
 ___

 ## Here is my github stats